Child Welfare Worker

 Signs of Abuse

-As a child protection worker, it is essential to be able to identify the signs of abuse and neglect to protect children from harm.
-Knowing the signs of abuse and neglect can help you intervene early, prevent further harm, and provide support to children and families in need.
-This resource provides information on the signs of abuse and neglect, including physical abuse, sexual abuse, emotional abuse, and neglect, and can help you identify when a child is at risk of harm.
+As a child welfare specialist, it is important to be able to identify signs of suspected abuse and neglect.
+Knowing signs of abuse and neglect can help guide you and assist with stepping in/getting involved sooner, which could prevent further harm, and provide support to children and families in need earlier.

 What to Look For: